-Now let us start with understand what does vulnerability includes and discuss about its classification.
+Now let us start with understand what does vulnerability includes and discuss about cyber attack and data breach.

 1. What Vulnerability includes: